 Starting your own business?
 6 more common questions answered

-When you’re starting a new business, you often don’t know what you don’t know.
+When starting your own business, you often don’t know what you don’t know.
 In March Vanessa Emilio answered seven common 'starting up' questions.
 Today she answers six more.

 One of the most popular articles on the Flying Solo site this year was the one I wrote in March covering the seven most common questions I get from people starting a new online business.
-Today I’m going to cover a further six.
+Today I’m going to cover a further six questions that will be helpful if you are starting your own business.
 Let’s go!

 1. What should I do when my domain name does not match my business name or company name?